znerol/podpourri/doc/podpourri-build-mmdebstrap.1.rst

   image tag.

-If the file ``sources.list`` is present in the repository, packages are installed from the specified repositories.
+If the file ``sources.list`` is present in the repository, packages are installed from the specified sources.
 Defaults to the ``/etc/apt/sources.list`` of the host system.

 If the file ``dpkg.cfg`` is present in the repository, it is passed to `mmdebstrap``s ``--dpkgopt`` command line flag.
 If not present a built-in